midonet/midonet/docs/rest-api-auth.md

 services must be converted to the roles in MidoNet.
 This conversion is one of the responsibilities of the auth provider class described in the section below.

-## Authentication provider
+## Authentication service

-Authentication provider is a class that implements AuthClient interface.
-In the current version of MidoNet API, it defines only one method:
+Authentication service is a class that implements AuthService interface.
+In the current version of MidoNet API, it defines two methods:

 <pre><code>
-  public UserIdentity getUserIdentityByToken(String token) throws AuthException
+  public UserIdentity getUserIdentityByToken(String token) throws AuthException;

+  public Token login(String username, String password,
+                     HttpServletRequest request) throws AuthException;
 </code></pre>

-The implementation of this method must, with a given token, instantiate a UserIdentity object with all its member fields set properly if the authentication succeeds, return null if the user is not valid, or throw AuthException if an unexpected error occurs during authentication.
+The implementation of 'getUserIdentityByToken' method must, with a given token, instantiate a UserIdentity object with all its member fields set properly if the authentication succeeds, return null if the user is not valid, or throw AuthException if an unexpected error occurs during authentication.
 The roles of the user are also converted from the roles defined in the external identity service to the those understood by MidoNet.

+The implementation of 'login' method must authenticate the user using the given username and password credentials (and any item from HttpServletRequest object if necessary) with the auth service.
+It should return a Token object if the authentication succeeds, null if the authentication fails, and throw an exception if there was an error.

 The authentication provider can be configured in web.xml's 'context-param' element as follows: